-- Peace and Quiet: As a homeschooling mom, trauma recovery coach, missionary, writer and wife, my days are spent interacting with others.
+- Peace and Quiet: As a homeschooling mom and trauma-sensitive practitioner, my days are spent interacting with others.
 Our home is full of joy but it is anything but quiet.
 First thing in the morning, I find it helpful to savor the quiet through some heart-centered breathing using a HeartMath emwave2 device.
 When I do HRV biofeedback at home with this device, I feel overwhelming appreciation that bubbles into the rest of my day.
 Before I knew about HeartMath, I would simply breathe deeply and enjoy the sunrise, which was also relaxing, refueling and enjoyable.

 - Gratitude: It is healthy for body, mind and spirit to focus on what we are thankful for.
-I learned from Philippians 4:8 and Romans 12:2 that I could actually become transformed by focusing on what I am thankful and grateful for.
 When I intentionally write down what I am thankful for first thing in the morning, it teaches and trains my brain to look for those things in the rest of the day.
 It takes the brain time to develop new neural pathways more prone to gratitude, so it might also take time for gratitude lists to feel authentic.
 It is okay to start where you are.
 I also went through neurofeedback that helped this process along greatly.

-- Inspiration: I like to focus on helpful things and Truth first thing in the morning.
-I start with a morning meditation through Abide and then move on to my Scriptures for the day.
+- Inspiration: I like to focus on helpful things and inspiration first thing in the morning.
+I start with a morning meditation and then move on to some inspiring reading.
 I like to underline passages or phrases that strike me and even make cute word images on my phone.
-I often jot notes in the margins of my Bible or write in my journal about what hits home.
-After my Scripture time, I enjoy reading a self improvement, spiritual growth or business development book for a few minutes, as well.
+I often jot notes in the margins or write in my journal about what hits home.

-- Exercise: While C-PTSD and trauma responses in general cause our bodies to enter into a fight/flight/freeze/fawn response that releases adrenaline and cortisol, exercise has the opposite effect.
-When we get our heart rates up doing enjoyable movement, our bodies release serotonin, dopamine, and oxytocin.
+- Enjoyable Movement: While C-PTSD and trauma responses in general cause our bodies to enter into a fight/flight/freeze/fawn response that releases adrenaline and cortisol, enjoyable movement has the opposite effect.
+When we get our heart rates up doing something we love, our bodies release serotonin, dopamine and oxytocin.
 These incredible feel-good hormones help repair the damage caused by toxic stress and trauma.
 Plus, there’s nothing like the feeling of accomplishment in being active first thing in the morning.
-My preferences are hiking and yoga, but you could do anything that feels enjoyable physically and spiritually for you.
-Remember to consult your physician before starting a new exercise routine.
+My preferences are hiking, gardening and Qi Gong, but you can do anything that feels enjoyable physically and spiritually for you.
+Remember to consult your healthcare professionals before incorporating new movement.